irondarrius/IronPdf.Examples/examples/convert-markdown-to-pdf/README.md

 ***Based on <https://ironpdf.com/examples/convert-markdown-to-pdf/>***

-With IronPDF, you have the capability to transform Markdown (.md) files into HTML-based PDF documents.
-Following the transformation process, you can enhance your PDFs with additions such as watermarks, headers, footers, signatures, and other elements to finalize a secure and professional PDF for either personal use or distribution.
+With IronPDF, you have the capability to transform Markdown (.md) files into PDFs styled like HTML documents.
+Once converted, you can enhance your PDF by incorporating various elements such as watermarks, headers, footers, signatures, and more, ensuring your document is both professional and secure for distribution or personal use.